 Photos and Biography of Lefty Grove

-Lefty began his minor league baseball career in 1920 when he started pitching for the Martinsburg, WV team in the Blue Ridge League.
+Lefty began his minor league baseball career on May 21, 1920 when he started pitching for the Martinsburg Mountaineers in Martinsburg, WV in the Blue Ridge League.
+He pitched in only six games for the Mountaineers, with the last being on June 25.
+He had a record of 3-3 with 60 strikeouts in 59 innings.

 Lefty pitched for the Baltimore Orioles from 1920 through 1924.
-The Baltimore Orioles were a minor league team in the Indepedent League at that time.
+The Baltimore Orioles were a minor league team in the Independent League at that time.
 Lefty won 108 games with the Baltimore Orioles.
-To the right, Lefty is shown pitching in his Orioles uniform.
+Here is a picture of Lefty pitching in his Orioles uniform.

 Here Lefty is shown preparing to throw the ball in his old Philadelphia Athletics uniform.
 The Athletics elephant is shown on the uniform.